Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 Lock-free MPSC queues and other FIFO variants, such as multi-producer multi-consumer (MPMC), concurrent single-producer single-consumer (SPSC), have been heavily studied in the shared memory literature, dating back from the 1980s-1990s @valois @lamport-leslie @michael-scott and more recently @ltqueue @jiffy.
 It comes as no surprise that lock-free algorithms in this domain are highly developed and optimized for performance and scalability.
 However, most research about distributed algorithms and data structures in general completely disregard the available state-of-the-art algorithms in the shared memory literature.
 Because shared-memory algorithms can now be straightforwardly ported to distributed context using this programming model, this presents an opportunity to make use of the highly accumulated research in the shared memory literature, which if adapted and mapped properly to the distributed context, may produce comparable results to algorithms exclusively devised within the distributed computing domain.
 Therefore, we decide to take this novel route to developing new non-blocking MPSC queue algorithms: Utilizing shared-memory programming techniques, adapting potential lock-free shared-memory MSPCs to design fault-tolerant and performant distributed MPSC queue algorithms.
 If this approach proves to be effective, a huge intellectual reuse of the shared-memory literature into the distributed domain is possible.
 Consequently, there may be no need to develop distributed MPSC queue algorithms from the ground up.

-== Research question

-#quote()[How to utilize shared-memory programming principles to model and design distributed MPSC queue algorithms in a fault-tolerant and performant manner?]

-We further decompose this question into smaller subquestions:
-+ Which factor contributes to the fault-tolerance and performance of a distributed MPSC queue algorithms?
-+ Which shared-memory programming principle is relevant in modeling and designing distributed MPSC queue algorithms in a fault-tolerant and performant manner?
-+ Which shared-memory programming principle needs to be modified to more effectively model and design distributed MPSC queue algorithms in a fault-tolerant and performant manner?

 == Objective <objective>

 Based on what we have listed out in the previous section, we aim to: